 Zambia Ministry of Health/National Malaria Control Centre/Roll Back Malaria Partners

 The Zambia Ministry of Health, through the National Malaria Control Centre together with support from the Central Statistics Office and several Roll Back Malaria partners, is planning a national household survey to help evaluate the progress in scaling up malaria control interventions nationwide.

 Insect Shield Support Role: The survey team was outfitted in Insect Shield Repellent Apparel to help protect them while conducting efforts in the field.

-A non-profit organization, Full Belly Project devised a peanut sheller that can be built from locally obtained materials to save many hours of painstaking labor.
+A non-profit organization, Full Belly Project devised a number of inventions, such as an inexpensive water pump, and a peanut sheller that could be built from locally obtained materials to save many hours of painstaking labor.
 The sheller allows operators in developing countries to easily make highly nutritious peanut butter, which can also be sold to supplement income.
 The peanut shells can also be used as an alternative fuel source.
-To learn more, go to http://www.fullbellyproject.org/.